Guidelines

 ***Patients with diagnosed metabolic abnormalities.

-**** Lifelong follow-up is advised but data are available up to 10 years.
+****Lifelong follow-up is advised but data are available for up to ten years.

 + Panel recommends reintervention however close follow up may be considered for some patients at high risk for reintervention based on clinicians’ preference.